SpotlightForBugs/NetFang/.github/README.md

 rm -rf ~/NetFang
 ```
 > **Warning:** The `rm -rf` command permanently deletes files and directories.
 Make sure you really want to remove the repository before running this command.

----

-This revised README should provide clear and comprehensive instructions for setting up and using NetFang.
-Enjoy hacking!